swcarpentry/git-novice/01-backup.md

  create mode 100644 mars.txt
 ~~~

 Git takes all the changes we made this time and stores a record of those changes permanently inside the special `.git` directory.
 This set of changes is called a [revision](reference.html#revision).
-It assigns a unique identifier (`f22b25e`) to the commit so that we can refer to this commit later.
+It assigns a unique identifier (`f22b25e`) to the commit.

 > ## What are the flags for? {.callout}
 >